 Hi.
 This is my profile, as you can see.
-I'm a seventeen year old, and a senior in high school.
+I'm an eighteen year old male, and a senior in high school.
 My hobbies are playing tennis, acting, reading, writing, and playing video games.
 I tend to be somewhat lazy and I have a short attention span.
 You can blame those attributes on my ADHD; God/Gods/Force/Kami/Merlin knows I do.
 I rarely stick with one story for long, and I start new stories way too often.
 However, if I haven't officially abandoned a story, it means that I'm actively working on it.
 So have heart, and keep faith, even if I haven't updated on a certain story in months.
 I hope you enjoy my writing; constructive criticism and encouragement are both much appreciated.
 If you've enjoyed one of my fanfictions, please check out some of my others, even if they're based on an unfamiliar book, movie, or show.

 P.S.
 If you want to address me by account name, use either Oriks or OriksGaming; the gaming part is just an add on because Oriks is my gamer tag and I played a lot more MMOs back when I made this account.

-P.S.S.
+P.P.S.
 I don't think a lot of people have noticed, considering it's somewhat farther down on my profile, but I have created a community of my absolute favorites, to make it easier to find the best of the thousand plus fics that I've favorited over my years on this site.
 If you're interesting in looking it over, here's the link: OriksGaming’s Favorites.

 P.S.A.
 If you're not a native English speaker, or you know that your writing isn't perfect, and you want to write fanfiction, please, even if you don't want to put in the effort to find a beta, at least find a site that will correct your mistakes.
 To start with, I would suggest grammarly dot com or a similar site.
 I haven't used it much, because I'm generally very thorough when editing, but I know that many of you don't really seem to understand editing's importance.
 Consequently, this site or other sites like it should help out a lot.